drivelling-spinel/tartar/doc/maintain.md

   drag and drop scenarios
 - ETERNAL.BAT has been added to conveniently launch Eternal Doom.
 Drag it onto dosbox.cmd once you have Eternal Doom installed into ETERNAL directory.
-THe directory also has a patched ESHELL.EXE modified specifically for the directory layout of Tartar-portable.zip
+ETERNAL directory also has a patched ESHELL.EXE modified specifically for the directory layout of Tartar-portable.zip